Zydus Cadila agrees to reduce its Covid vaccine price to Rs 265 a dose, final decision soon: Sources | Business

 NTAGI will provide the protocol and framework for the introduction of this vaccine in the COVID-19 immunisation drive.

-Official sources earlier had said that the pricing of ZyCoV-D would be different than Covaxin and Covishield as apart from being a three-dose vaccine, it requires a special pharma jet injector that has to be used for administering the vaccine.
+Official sources earlier had said that the pricing of ZyCoV-D would be different from that of Covaxin and Covishield as apart from being a three-dose vaccine, it requires a special pharma jet injector that has to be used for administering the vaccine.

 That pharma jet injector can be used for administering around 20,000 doses.